RoninSanta/Mobile_App_Dev_API-SGBusInfoAPP/README.md

-# Mobile_Project_3-SGBusInfoAPP
+# SGBusInfoAPP
-A mobile app created to show Bus Stops and Timings in your region
+A mobile app created to show `Bus Stops` and `Bus Timings` all around Singapore